-We assume the researcher has access to pre-experimental data from the population from which the experimental data will be drawn or at least from a population that shares similar second moments of the variables to be collected.
-The data set includes all the potentially relevant variables that one would consider collecting for the analysis of the experiment.
-The researcher faces a fixed budget for the implementation of the RCT.
-Given this budget, the researcher chooses the survey's sample size and set of covariates so as to optimize the resulting treatment effect estimator's precision.
+The researcher faces a fixed budget for implementing the survey for the RCT.
+Given this budget, the researcher chooses the survey's sample size and set of covariates to optimize the resulting treatment effect estimator's precision and/or the corresponding t-test's power.
 This choice takes place before the implementation of the RCT and could, for example, be part of a pre-analysis plan in which, among other things, the researcher specifies outcomes of interest, covariates to be selected, and econometric techniques to be used.

 In principle, the trade-offs involved in this choice involve basic economic reasoning.
-For each possible covariate, one should be comparing the marginal benefit and marginal cost of including it in the survey, which in turn, depend on all the other covariates included in the survey.
+For each possible covariate, one should be comparing the marginal benefit and marginal cost of including it in the survey, which in turn, depends on all the other covariates included in the survey.
 As we discuss below, in simple settings it is possible to derive analytic and intuitive solutions to this problem.
 Although these are insightful, they only apply in unrealistic formulations of the problem.

 In general, for each covariate, there is a discrete choice of whether to include it or not, and for each possible sample size, one needs to consider all possible combinations of covariates within the budget.
 This requires a solution to a computationally difficult combinatorial optimization problem.
 This problem is especially challenging when the set of potential variables to choose from is large, a case that is increasingly encountered in today's big data environment.
 Fortunately, with the increased availability of high-dimensional data, methods for the analysis of such data sets have received growing attention in several fields, including economics (Belloni, Chernozhukov, and Hansen, 2014).
 This literature makes available a rich set of new tools, which can be adapted to our study of optimal survey design.

-In this paper, we propose the use of a computationally attractive algorithm based on the orthogonal greedy algorithm (OGA) - also known as the orthogonal matching pursuit; see, for example, Tropp (2004) and Tropp and Gilbert (2007) among many others.
-To implement the OGA, it is necessary to specify the stopping rule, which in turn generally requires a tuning parameter.
-One attractive feature of our algorithm is that, once the budget constraint is given, there is no longer the need to choose a tuning parameter to implement the proposed method, as the budget constraint plays the role of a stopping rule.
-In other words, we develop an automated OGA that is tailored to our own decision problem.
-Furthermore, it performs well even when there are a large number of potential covariates in the pre-experimental data set.
+In this paper, we propose the use of a computationally attractive procedure based on the orthogonal greedy algorithm (OGA) - also known as the orthogonal matching pursuit; see, for example, Tropp (2004) and Tropp and Gilbert (2007) among many others.
+In the standard implementation of the OGA, it is necessary to specify a stopping rule, which in turn requires a tuning parameter.
+In our modified version of the algorithm, the budget constraint, an economically meaningful constraint, replaces this tuning parameter and thus does not require the researcher to choose any other statistical tuning parameters.
+This new, automated procedure is easy to implement as it requires only running linear regressions (a Matlab implementation is available at http://github.com/danielwilhelm/Matlab-data-coll) and it performs well even when there are a large number of potential covariates in the pre-experimental data set.